-Cats get toxoplasmosis from eating contaminated raw meat, birds, mice, or soil.
+Cats can get toxoplasmosis from eating contaminated raw meat, birds, mice or soil.
 But cats aren't the only animals who can transmit it, they're just the only species to shed the infectious stage in their feces.
-Humans can contract toxoplasmosis from the infected, undercooked meat of other animals, too.
+Humans can contract toxoplasmosis from the infected, undercooked meat of other animals too.

 Understanding the disease can make you feel safer

 An understanding of the life cycle of Toxoplasma gondii (T. gondii) and the role that cats play in disease transmission can allay fears of cats' role in the disease.